Community Service Ideas for Small Groups

 - Free Childcare - Your small group can provide Saturday morning childcare free-of-charge (ask your church if you can use the nursery or large rooms for play) once a month for single parents in your community for shopping or catching up on their to-do list.

-- Compile Ideas - Create a “Let’s Go Serve!” binder for your small group and start collecting service ideas.
+- Compile Ideas - Create a "Let's Go Serve!" binder for your small group and start collecting service ideas.
+You can even list the needs in a sign up for people to choose.
 Talk to the senior pastor or member care staff at your church for ideas of congregants or community organizations who might appreciate help with one-time projects or have ongoing needs.
 This binder can be your jumping-off point for serving and is great to share with other small groups who are inspired by your generosity.